MuckRock/documentcloud/docs/api/search.md

 You may also enable highlighting by setting the `hl` parameter to `true`.
 Each document will then contain a `highlights` property, which will contain relevant snippets from the document containing the given search term.

-*Note:* Highlights are only available to authenticated users.
-You may register for a free account at <https://accounts.muckrock.com/> to use this feature.

 ```
 https://api.www.documentcloud.org/api/documents/search?q=report&hl=true